Spartanlasergun/Logistic_Regression/README.md

-# Logistic_Regression
+# Logistic Regression

-Answers to exercises in the book "Logistic Regression: A Self-Learning Text" by David Kleinbaum &amp; Mitchel Klein
+Programmatic solutions to exercises in the book "Logistic Regression: A Self-Learning Text" by David Kleinbaum & Mitchel Klein.